Concerned about poverty and hunger on a global scale, but not sure how to make a difference at the local level?

 Be an Oxfam Action Corps organizer

 Each city has many local leadership opportunities for those interested in attending our online and local trainings, but the most significant positions are our two trained Lead Organizers.
 Lead Organizers are trained volunteers who coordinate activities as well as recruit, welcome and orient volunteers throughout the year.
 From Friday, April 24 - Tuesday, April 28 we will hold a leadership training for the people who will serve as the city's lead organizers for the coming year.
 Lead organizers receive continuing support from Oxfam, including campaign materials, strategy tips, and advice on community organizing.
 Trained organizers serve a 14-month term from April through the following June.
-They can extend for additional years as well.
+They can extend their lead organizer role for additional years as well.

 The responsibilities of a corps Lead Organizer: